-Because Singapore has a skyline that is filled with towering skyscrapers, one may be forgiven for thinking that moving here would mean living in a concrete jungle, but living in Singapore is so much more than that.
+Because Singapore has a skyline that is filled with towering skyscrapers, one may be forgiven for thinking that moving here would mean living in a concrete jungle, but becoming a local is so much more than that.

 The fact is that life in Singapore is not deprived of flora (or fauna), even though some may consider it a little too manicured for their liking.
 You see, the city is actually planned such that pockets of greenery are dispersed throughout the island.
 From the landscaped lawns of the Singapore Botanic Gardens to the mangrove forests at the Sungei Buloh Wetland Reserve, you can totally find nature if you seek it.

 After all, they don’t call this little red dot a Garden City for no good reason.
 For those who love looking at native or local flora, check out these five beautiful flowers that are commonly found in Singapore.

 You can spot bougainvillaeas almost anywhere you go in Singapore.
 These magenta beauties—or white, red and orange—line overhead bridges, pavements and expressways, filling otherwise drab-looking cement and asphalt-filled roads with sunny, happy bursts of colour.

 The bougainvillaea may be a tropical flower that decorates the local landscape, but it is not actually native to Singapore.
 The ornamental plant was discovered in Brazil during the 18th century by a French explorer by the name of Loui Antoine de Bougainville.
 Interestingly, today’s largest cultivators of these lovely blooms are found in Malaysia, Taiwan, Hawaii, Florida and India.